-OVERVIEW: Endowed by the same family that founded Walmart and Sam’s Club, the Walton Family Foundation is a very well-financed force in water-conservation funding.
-The Colorado and Mississippi river basins, the Gulf of Mexico, and the rivers and shorelines of Indonesia and Ecuador are a few of the many locales where Walton money is at work.
+OVERVIEW: Endowed by the same family that founded Walmart and Sam’s Club, the Walton Family Foundation supports marine conservation in the Colorado and Mississippi river basins, the Gulf of Mexico, and the rivers and shorelines of Indonesia and Ecuador among others.

-> IP TAKE: The Walton Family Foundation is undeniably a serious force in the arena of marine and river conservation, especially when the grantees’ conservation projects also benefit the economy.
+IP TAKE: The Walton Family Foundation is a force in marine conservation, especially when the grantees’ conservation projects also benefit the economy.

-> PROFILE: The same Walton family behind the giant retail chains also founded the Walton Family Foundation.
-And it’s a giant in its own right, with $1.7 billion in assets and a charitable giving record that runs from $300 million to $500 million in most years.
-The foundation allocates its charitable giving in two directions: education and the environment.
-And the environmental giving, in turn, concentrates heavily on one issue area: Water ecosystems.
+PROFILE: The same Walton family behind Walmart founded the Walton Family Foundation.
+With $1.7 billion in assets, the foundation has a charitable giving record that runs from $300 million to $500 million in most years.
+The foundation ultimately believes in "creating opportunity so individuals and communities can live better in today's world."
+It invests in education, the environment, and community efforts.

-> If you are interested in Walton funding, you can submit a letter of inquiry detailing your organization, the specific project, and its relevance to the foundation’s funding areas.
-Note that Walton is only accepting solicited proposals, so hold off on submitting an application until your letter of inquiry gets a warm response.
+Grantseekers can submit a letter of inquiry detailing their organization, specific project, and its relevance to the foundation’s funding areas.
+Note that Walton only accepts solicited proposals.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).